lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminadesktopplugin1:

 .. figure:: images/luminadesktopplugin1.png
+   :scale: 100%

 Choosing the Application Launcher plugin opens the window seen in :numref:`Figure %s: Application Launcher <luminadesktopplugin1>`.
 This drop down menu allows the user to choose a specific application to add to the desktop.

 .. _Audio Player: